mitchell-wallace/TCP-Battleships/readme.md

 using localhost:5001 for both instances
 Visual studio is not necessary, thought it does work

+The PowerShell instance and the WSL instance will need to be pointed to different folders containing the same source code

 Running both on the same OS without virtualisation yields SocketException 10048 It's probably possible to fix this but I didn't find a solution in a reasonable space of time